chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_aws_download.md

 1. Download the installer: [MacOS Installer Download](https://awscli.amazonaws.com/AWSCLIV2.pkg) / [Windows Installer Download](https://awscli.amazonaws.com/AWSCLIV2.msi)
 2. Open installer and complete installation following prompts.
 (No further steps are needed to use the tool.)
 3. Open terminal (MacOS) or command prompt (Windows).
-4. Paste the command from the download prompt for the desired data into terminal / command prompt and hit enter.
+4. Copy and paste the command from the download prompt for the desired data into terminal / command prompt and hit enter.
-5. Alternatively, use the following command inserting the S3 URL and the desired download destination in the spaces provided. `aws s3 cp --no-sign-request [s3 bucket URL] [Local destination path]`
+5. Alternatively, create a custom command inserting the S3 URL of the data and the desired download destination in the spaces provided. `aws s3 cp --no-sign-request [s3 bucket URL] [Local destination path]`

 For example, to download a particular JSON file of tomogram metadata into a folder called "Downloads" use: